ahives/OrderPaymentSystemExample/README.md

 **Figure 2**

-Joining
+#### Joining
 Each item are being prepared independently but somehow has to roll up to the initiating order.
 This is called a ***Join***.
+In our example, the state machine can only transition to the *Prepared* or *Not Prepare* state until all forked transactions have been completed.

 ![Forking Diagram](Joining.png)

 **Figure 3**

-Essentially, an order may consist of one or more items that must be prepared individually.
-Each item being prepared impacts the final state of the order.
-Each order item has its own state as well as it is being prepared.
+It can be said that the order state machine orchestrates activities and observes the results.

 ![Order Item State Machine Diagram](OrderItemStateMachine.png)